OWASP/www-policy/operational/events.md

 ### Normal meetings are out of scope

 There is considerable overlap between larger meetings or activities and a local event.
 A normal chapter, project, or committee meeting does not require an event submission and does not require prior approval.
-Generally speaking, if a meeting or local event is free to attend and has expenses of less than $250, pre-approval or an OCMS event application is not required.
+Generally speaking, if a meeting or local event is free to attend, does not require sponsorship, and has expenses of less than $250, pre-approval or an OCMS event application is not required.

 The following meeting types are not covered by this policy: